 I love live theater.

 From my first performance as Anna’s son in The King and I, I’ve been intrigued by the dynamic mystique of it all.
-Although my personal resume extends no further than college musicals and community productions, I have been privileged to witness some of the nation’s finest performers over the years.
+Although my personal resume extends no further than college musicals and community productions, I’ve been privileged to witness some of the nation’s finest performers over the years.
 Most people associate premiere theater with cities like New York and Chicago (and they aren’t wrong).
 But the Bluegrass State of my youth is home to some world-class stage productions too.

 And no city in the Commonwealth of Kentucky packs in more drama (of the good kind) than Louisville!